 Note that SSA in this case means side a side b angle A in that order.

 Because a is shorter than h, a is not long enough to form a triangle.
 In fact, the number of possible triangles that can be formed in the SSA case depends on the length of the altitude or h.

-Multiply both sides by b and we get h = b sin A
+Once you multiply both sides of the equation above by b, we get h = b sin A.

 h = 72 × sin (74°) = 72 × 0.9612 = 68.20